 Why Social Impact Matters in the Favelas

-People that come from the favelas in Rio are often associated with negative assumptions, the drug trade and crime.
-This leads to lack of opportunity and exploitation when they try to find jobs to better their lives.
+People that come from the favelas in Rio are often associated with negative assumptions, the drug trade, and crime.
+This leads to a lack of opportunity and exploitation when they try to find jobs to better their lives.

 The recent rise of interest in favela culture by travelers has led to a surge in opportunity for people to thrive within their communities by being part of and helping to develop social enterprises.

-By taking a tour with the Favela Experience, that is operated in partnership with the community, you are directly contributing to provide opportunity to people that have struggled to find it elsewhere.
+By taking a tour with the Favela Experience, that is operated in partnership with the community, you are directly contributing to providing an opportunity to people that have struggled to find it elsewhere.